-The automotive technology program will prepare students for entry level positions in the automotive field.
-The Maintenance and Light Repair curriculum is approved by The National Automotive Technicians Education Foundation (NATEF), and the program is NATEF certified in the following areas: brakes, electrical, engine performance, steering and suspension, engine repair, automatic transmission and transmission work,
+The Automotive Technology I program will prepare students for entry level positions in the automotive field.
+The Maintenance and Light Repair curriculum is approved by The National Automotive Technicians Education Foundation (NATEF), and the program is NATEF certified in the following areas: brakes, electrical, engine performance, steering and suspension, engine repair, automatic and manual transmissions,

 manual drive train and axel, and heating and air conditioning.
 Industry standards are used and incorporated as well as up to date equipment to prepare a student for today’s work environment.

-Students will continue the work started in Automotive Technology I by advancing their knowledge of automotive electronics, engine performance, and steering and suspension.
+In the Automotive Technology II program, students will continue the work started in Automotive Technology I by advancing their knowledge of automotive electronics, engine performance, and steering and suspension.

-This course is offered in the afternoon (11:30-1:30) session only.
+Automotive Technology II is offered in the afternoon (11:30-1:30) session only.

-NATEF Engine Performance
+- NATEF Engine Performance

-NATEF Steering and Suspension
+- NATEF Steering and Suspension

-SP/2 Safety Program
+- SP/2 Safety Program

 College Credit Opportunities:

-Dual Enrollment with: Central Maine Community College
+- Central Maine Community College

-Articulation Agreement with: Southern Maine Community College
+- Southern Maine Community College

 - Washington County Community College